 (5 R. App.
 1132-33.)
-UAIC is not challenging or seeking to reopen the 2007 judgment, even in the sense discussed in Ryan v.
-Landis.
-Those issues were long ago decided, and but for Nalder's harried reaction to this Court's certified question, that case would have stayed closed.
+UAIC is not challenging or seeking to reopen the issues were long ago decided, and but for Nalder's harried reaction to this Court's certified question, that case would have stayed closed.
 Rather, it is Nalder who is attempting to resuscitate a decade-old judgment without timely renewing it under NRS 17.214.
 (5 R. App.
-1109-10 (describing this case as "litigation to declare that judgment a valid or continuing, renewed or whatever, judgment").)
+1109- continuing, renewed or whatever, judgment").)
 That new controversy has not gone to trial or otherwise to judgment, and while that dispute hinges in part on what to make of a document called "judgment" in the docket from 2008, UAIC's intervention in this present, pending dispute is timely.